sourabhdesai/MulesoftGatewayChallenge/README.md

 *NOTE: For this application to run properly, an instance of the Gateway server must be running locally on port 3000*

+This app can be run by executing `node terminal_news.js`

 The stories are highlighted by their sentiment analysis.
 Positive articles are the greenish-yellow headlines, Negative articles are red, and Neutral articles are white.
 Each headline is enumerated by its trend rank to its left.
 To view the summary for a specific article, just type in that articles rank number and hit enter.
 To open a specific article in your browser, type `open <rank of article>`.
 If you want to open an article who's summary you are viewing, just type `open`.
 To go back to the list of articles, type `list`.
 To exit the application, type `exit` or `Ctrl + C`.
 There is also a help menu that can be accessed by typing `help`.

 All data is only loaded once.
 To get latest articles, you would need to restart the application.